Deployment Overview of NATS on Server¶

 Application Installation Process¶

-The NATS server is deployed as a Docker container managed by the systemd service manager.
+The NATS server is deployed using a Docker container managed by a systemd service.
+The installation involves the following components:

 -